St4NNi/jam-rs/README.md

   -o, --output <OUTPUT>        Output file
   -k, --kmer-size <KMER_SIZE>  kmer size, all sketches must have the same size to be compared [default: 21]
-      --fscale <FSCALE>        Scale the hash space to a minimum fraction of the maximum hash value (FracMinHash) --kscale <KSCALE>        Scale the hash space to a minimum fraction of all k-mers (SizeMinHash) -t, --threads <THREADS>      Number of threads to use [default: 1] -f, --force                  Overwrite output files
+      --fscale <FSCALE>        Scale the hash space to a minimum fraction of the maximum hash value (FracMinHash) -t, --threads <THREADS>      Number of threads to use [default: 1] -f, --force                  Overwrite output files
       --nmin <NMIN>            Minimum number of k-mers (per record) to be hashed, bottom cut-off